Quantum-Accelerators/quacc/README.md

 3. Enable a seamless interface between the [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/) and the software infrastructure powering the [Materials Project](https://materialsproject.org).

-Quacc currently has pre-made recipes for the following packages: DFTB+, Gaussian, GULP, NewtonNet, ORCA, Psi4, tblite, and VASP.
+Quacc currently has pre-made recipes for the following packages: DFTB+, Gaussian, GULP, NewtonNet, ORCA, Psi4, Q-Chem, tblite, and VASP.
 It's simple to add your favorite!

 ## Documentation